SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

       ![Validate Connection](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_Validate_Connection.png)

 ### Create a replication flow
-Now that the HANA Cloud connection has been established, we can start replicating the data.
+Now that the HANA Cloud connection has been established, we can start extracting the data to Datashere.
 For this use case, we need a replication flow.
 A replication flow is used to copy multiple data assets from the same source to the same target in a fast and easy way.
 Hence, it does not require complex projections.
 We will create a replication flow to fetch the latest data from a HANA Cloud instance.
 When the replication flow runs for the first time, all the data is fetched and on subsequent runs, the delta data will be fetched.

 Here are the steps to create a replication flow: